Mathematical Representation of Clausius' and Kelvin's Statements of the Second Law and Irreversibility: The Lifted Markov Chain and Its Infinite State Space

 Consider a closed trajectory in $L$.
 The net number of each special edge appears in the trajectory equals the net number of corresponding hypersurface crossed, which is zero.
 Fold this trajectory to $M$, and count the net number of each edge.
 If a non-special edge has non-zero net number, then on each end, there is a neighboring edge with non-zero net number.
 However, without special edges, non-special edges constitute the spanning tree, thus edges with non-zero net number cannot form a loop, a contradiction.

 If a trajectory has zero potential gain, then first its two ends should be the same in $M$.
 Otherwise the total number of edges containing one end is odd, a contradiction.
 Also, if two ends are different in $L$, then at least one component of their coordinates is different, which means the net number of the corresponding special edge is not zero.
-Thus the potential gain is not zero. \end{proof} \begin{proof}[Proof of Theorem \ref{T1}] A trajectory in $M$ has zero potential gain if and only if its lifting in $L$ has zero potential gain.
+Thus the potential gain is not zero.

+\end{proof} \begin{proof}[Theorem \ref{T1}] A trajectory in $M$ has zero potential gain if and only if its lifting in $L$ has zero potential gain.
 As proved above, a trajectory in $L$ has zero potential gain if and only if it is closed.
-Furthermore, a closed trajectory in $\mathbb{T}^n$ is homotopy trivial if and only if its lifting in $\mathbb{R}^n$ is still closed. \end{proof}
+Furthermore, a closed trajectory in $\mathbb{T}^n$ is homotopy trivial if and only if its lifting in $\mathbb{R}^n$ is still closed.